hassio-addons/addon-node-red/README.md

 **Note**: _These options support secrets, e.g., `!secret red_password`._

-**Note**: _In order to expose the http_node without disabling authentication for the main site please expose them using the path /httpnode/someaction.
+**Note**: _In order to use the http_node you will need to expose Node-Red using a network port in addition to ingress.
+The http nodes will also be presented under /red_nodes/ as shown in the UI._

 ### Option: `http_static`